Cloudstrucc/Public/docs/CoE/outline-iso.md

 - Overview of the Power Platform implementation initiative
 - Alignment with Elections Canada's mandate and strategic objectives
 - Key benefits and expected outcomes
-- **Emphasis on robust compliance monitoring and governance enforcement**
+- *Compliance monitoring and governance enforcement**

 ## 2. Introduction